 Solána Imani Rowe, known professionally as SZA, is an American singer-songwriter.
-Known for her diaristic lyrics and alternative R&B sound incorporating multiple genres, she is a significant figure in influencing contemporary R&B music.
+Known for her diaristic lyrics and genre explorations, she has been credited as a prominent figure in influencing contemporary R&B music and popularizing alternative R&B.

-SZA first garnered attention with her self-released extended plays See.SZA.Run and S. The projects led her to sign with Top Dawg Entertainment in 2013, through which she released her third EP, Z. Her rock and jazz-influenced debut studio album, Ctrl, was a critical and commercial success.
+SZA first garnered attention with her self-released extended plays See.SZA.Run and S. The projects led her to sign with Top Dawg Entertainment in 2013, through which she released her third EP, Z. Her alternative R&B-imbued debut studio album, Ctrl, was a critical and commercial success.
 It earned four Grammy Award nominations in 2018, and became the second longest-charting R&B album by a woman on the US Billboard 200.
-Her 2018 single "All the Stars" with Kendrick Lamar was a top-10 single in the US and UK, and it earned her Golden Globe and Academy Award nominations for Best Original Song.
-SZA's feature on Doja Cat's "Kiss Me More" in 2021 set a record as the longest-running all-female collaboration in the US top-ten and won the singer her first Grammy Award.
+Her top-ten 2018 single "All the Stars" with Kendrick Lamar earned her Golden Globe and Academy Award nominations for Best Original Song.
+SZA's feature on Doja Cat's "Kiss Me More" in 2021 won them their first Grammy Award.

 From Wikipedia (https://en.wikipedia.org/wiki/SZA) under Creative Commons Attribution CC-BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0/legalcode)